 The kind of mark you make will significantly affect the feel and look of a pencil drawing.
 When you make a mark, give some thought to the speed at which you make it.
 Also think about the weight that you put into the stroke – a heavy line is dark and definite; a lightly drawn line is pale and exploratory.

 When you are starting out, try to avoid uncertain, feathery marks.
-Here are two exercises (numbers 5 and 6) to help you explore line – they could be applied to any subject and are great for all levels.
+Here are two exercises (steps 5 and 6) to help you explore line – they could be applied to any subject and are great for all levels.

-05. Blind contour drawing
+05. Practise blind contour drawing

 The first exercise – blind contour drawing – is a common, playful exercise that helps you to draw unselfconsciously, making bold marks without feeling anxious about the outcome.